 Hiring staff is one of the biggest challenges that restaurateurs in Singapore’s food industry face today.
 Local Singaporeans are not too keen on getting jobs in restaurants and because of government quotas, foreign talent cannot be indiscriminately hired.
 This makes hiring the correct employee a herculean job.
 Here is how you can create a Human Resource structure for your restaurant.

-Because of high labour costs, make sure that you only hire the best talent.
+Because of high labor costs, make sure that you only hire the best talent.
 You may actually have to shell out above industry rates or even let managers have a share in profits to keep them around.
-Attrition rate is also not low which makes retaining employees all the more important for you.
+The attrition rate is also not low which makes retaining employees all the more important for you.
 Make sure that the person you are hiring is passionate about his/her work and is not in it just for the money.
 Given that radio mentions or ads in a local newspaper are costly and job portals mostly yield foreign candidates, you can go for headhunting from other establishments.
 For a better pay and work environment, employees do not mind the shift.
+There are several procedures to open a restaurant in Singapore.

 Any staff that you hire will need to have or obtain food hygiene certificates from NEA. you will also have to apply to the Ministry of Manpower to obtain work permits for your foreign staff.
 Apart from that, you will need to register for Central Provident Fund (CPF) and Inland Revenue Authority of Singapore (IRAS) for payment of their CPF contributions and reporting for their income for income tax purposes respectively.
 To register for CPF, click here and to register with IRAS, click here.
 In the case of foreign workers, you do not need to set up a CPF but you need to pay Levy.